rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 ## Running an individual test

 Another common thing that people want to do is to run an **individual test**, often the test they are trying to fix.
-One way to do this is to invoke `x.py` with the `--test-args` option:
+As mentioned earlier, you may pass the full file path to achieve this, or alternatively one may invoke `x.py` with the `--test-args` option:

 ```bash
 > ./x.py test --stage 1 src/test/ui --test-args issue-1234